mamei16/LLM_Web_search_OWUI/README.md

 ### Update DuckDuckGo Search Python Package

 By default, DuckDuckGo is used as the search engine, and the `duckduckgo-search` python package is used to get results from DuckDuckGo.
 However, as of this writing, the `open-webui` PyPI package ships with an old version of `duckduckgo-search` (see [here](https://github.com/open-webui/open-webui/blob/main/pyproject.toml#L92)).
-It is important to keep this package up to date to avoid `202 Ratelimit` exceptions, so before using this tool (and anytime you encounter said exception), you'll need to update `duckduckgo-search`:
+It is important to keep this package up to date to avoid `202 Ratelimit` exceptions, so before using this tool, you'll need to update `duckduckgo-search`.
+Since the official project has [removed](https://github.com/deedy5/duckduckgo_search/pull/268) functionality that this tool relies on, you'll need to install my custom fork:
-`pip install --upgrade duckduckgo-search`
+`pip install --upgrade git+https://github.com/mamei16/duckduckgo_search@6.4.2`

 If you choose to use SearXNG as the search engine, you of course won't need to update `duckduckgo-search`.